 The biscuit tradition in the old mining town of Erie goes back to the 1870s.
 Back then the town’s handful of bakers made the biscuits and the local ladies made the Mulligan stew.
-The Erie Historical Society’s honors the tradition with the 16th annual Erie Biscuit Day on Saturday, September 15 from 8 a.m. to noon.
+The Erie Historical Society’s honors the tradition with the 20th annual Erie Biscuit Day on Saturday, September 16, 2023, from 8 a.m. to noon.

-Half a dozen local restaurants compete in a stew contest as homage to the Mulligan stew of the past.
+Local restaurants compete in a stew contest as homage to the Mulligan stew of the past.
 Biscuit Day attendees get to participate in a blind taste and vote for their favorite stew.
 The nostalgic festivities take place on Briggs Street, downtown Erie.

 More Fall Festivals